New Zealand Intelligence Corps: History

 The Army was reorganised in 1947 and it is thought that the NZIC was not included in the new Order of Battle (ORBAT).

 The 1st and 2nd Battalions of the New Zealand Regiment had Intelligence Sections and these served in Malaya and Borneo.
 These Intelligence Sections then became the Intelligence Sections for 1 RNZIR and 2/1 RNZIR on their formation in 1964.
 The 1964 Army reorganisation also saw the formation of the 1 Infantry Brigade Intelligence Platoon at Papakura.
 The Intelligence Platoon was a multi-intelligence discipline organisation with intelligence operators, Photo Interpreters (PI's), linguists and interrogators.
-The Platoon was under the command of the SO3 Intelligence on HQ 1 Infantry Brigade – Capt “Buster” Hornbrook.
+The Platoon was under the command of the SO3 Intelligence on HQ 1 Infantry Brigade – Capt "Buster" Hornbrook.
 2 Counter Intelligence (CI) Platoon was formed the Platoon Commander, Capt Bruce Jamieson in the post of GSO2 SD at Headquarters Home Command.
 The CI Platoon was established as part of the Logistics Support Group (LSG).
-Both the 1 Infantry Brigade Group Intelligence Platoon and 2 CI Platoon were never fully manned by permanent staff.
+Both the 1 Infantry Brigade Group Intelligence Platoon and 2 CI Platoon were never permanently staffed.
 Rather they operated on the loan back system.
 The Platoons therefore, only came together for Annual Camps and some training.
 The major draw back to the system was that personnel posted to both organisations were spread throughout the Army and in many cases had no intelligence training.

 1 Infantry Brigade Group Intelligence Platoon and 2 Counter Intelligence (CI) Platoon were also responsible for conducting intelligence courses for combat intelligence and CI at all levels.